hofstadter-io/demos/README.md

 - [Adhoc to Module](./adhoc-to-module/) introduces the `hof` code gen tool, data + templated = _
 - [Full Stack App in 60s](./full-stack-app/) uses the module we just created to build new apps quickly
 - [Working with Datamodels](./working-with-datamodels/) introduces `hof`'s datamodel concepts & tools
+- [Adding a Frontend](./adding-a-frontend) shows how to build on another generator.